-In total, 45 'alerts' were generated from this third-party due diligence but none of these alerts concerned incidents of modern slavery.
-As a matter of prudence, all the concerned suppliers have been placed on our 'high risk' register and will be requested to complete our ESG due diligence questionnaire in 2023.
+In total, 17 'alerts' were generated from this third-party due diligence but none of these alerts concerned incidents of modern slavery.
+All alerts were reviewed for relevancy to Centamin and potential conflict with our Supplier Code of Conduct.

 6 ASSESSING THE EFFECTIVENESS OF OUR APPROACH